caodac/pharos/modules/idg/app/assets/README.txt

-PatentCount - number of patents referring to this target AntibodyCount - number of antibodies available for this target PubmedCount - number of articles associated with the target (obtained via text mining) PMIDS - comma separated list of Pubmed IDs for the associated articles
+PatentCount - number of patents referring to this target AntibodyCount - number of antibodies available for this target PubmedCount - number of articles associated with the target (obtained via text mining) JensenPubmedScore - derived from text mining a set of Pubmed abstracts.
+See https://pharos.nih.gov/idg/pmscore for more details
+PubtatorScore - a score characterizing the occurence of the target in biomedical literature.
+See https://www.ncbi.nlm.nih.gov/CBBresearch/Lu/Demo/PubTator/ for more details
+PMIDS - comma separated list of Pubmed IDs for the associated articles

 uniprot-keywords.csv